open-telemetry/otel-arrow/collector/BUILDING.md

 [../CONTRIBUTING.md][CONTRIBUTING], otherwise the instructions here will help you simply build the code in order to try it out.

-## Building the demonstration collector from an installed Golang toolchain
+## Building a collector from local sources using an installed Golang toolchain

 The `./cmd/otelarrowcol` directory contains a pre-generated collector build with a set of demonstration components detailed in